Imaybedaydreamin/MSGMatrix/README.md

-purely a persoanl update repo.
+purely a personal update repo.